 Austin’s Universal Recycling Ordinance

 Because organics represent over half the materials sent to Austin area landfills and incinerators, the city expanded its Universal Recycling Ordinance in 2014 to include organics (i.e. food scraps, food-soiled paper, and untreated wood).
-The amendment of the ordinance also followed the success of a curbside organics collection pilot program that began in December 2012 and as of 2015 was serving 14,000 households and small businesses.
+The amendment of the ordinance also followed the success of a curbside organics collection pilot program that began in December 2012.
+The program has since expanded to serve all Austin Resource Recovery curbside customers which, as of 2021, includes over 207,000 households and small businesses.

 Austin’s universal recycling law requires “responsible parties” for private and public buildings, as well as residential dwellings, to arrange for service to collect their recyclable materials.
 The law’s applicability to responsible parties is based on the square footage of the commercial or residential premises.
 The dates when parties were to come under the law’s influence were staggered over a period of several years so that an increasing number of premises were subject to mandatory recycling, but had adequate time to implement their plans.

 Responsible parties for these premises must also ensure that employees and residents have on-site access to a means of recycling and organic material diversion, and are provided with educational materials and proper instructions for recycling.
 Additionally, the law requires that parties submit an annual diversion plan on February 1 of each year, beginning in the year the law became applicable to the premises.
 A diversion plan must also be submitted by a responsible party when opening a new building, business, or multi-family residential complex.